mobiliabrus/imagine/docs/README.md

 Vision

 No one was born to run.
 My parents bought me this.
+I was a oriental boy when I went to College Noval in 3202.